Oak Class – Years 5 & 6

 Playtimes:

 Children will need a coat in school every day as we will try to go out to play at break times as often as possible – there is no such thing as bad weather, just the wrong clothes!
-When the sun is out, as it typically will be now that the Summer break is over, sun cream and a sun hat will be required.
+When the sun is out, sun cream and a sun hat will be required.
+OPAL play will continue this year with many different opportunities for play provided for your children.
+Playtimes are getting better and better!

 Trips, visitors and experiences this year: